donejs/donejs/docs/guides.md

 @hide sidebar
 @outline 2 ol

-@description DoneJS is about getting your application ... er ... __done__ so you can spend time with your friends and family.
+@description DoneJS is about getting your application ... well, __done__ so you can spend time with your friends and family.
 To demonstrate how easy it is to make something amazing with all the bells and wistles a modern developer needs, we created the following guides.